aonomike/distributed-systems-journey/README.md

 My main background is not in Elixir/Erlang nor backend development.

-Currently I am a JavaScript Developer, building React SPAs (and [creating](https://github.com/ericdouglas/onli-reducer) [some tools](https://github.com/ericdouglas/abstract-state) to improve the developer experience while using it).
+Currently, I am a JavaScript Developer, building React SPAs (and [creating](https://github.com/ericdouglas/onli-reducer) [some tools](https://github.com/ericdouglas/abstract-state) to improve the developer experience while using it).

 I'm also an undergraduate student of Computer Engineering, and finishing my specialization in Software Engineering.